demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

-Get information from Azure Active Directory Identity Protection service.
+Gets information from the Azure Active Directory Identity Protection service.
 This integration was integrated and tested with the beta version of Azure Active Directory Identity Protection API.

 ## Configure Azure Active Directory Identity Protection on Cortex XSOAR